Superformula/test-full-stack/README.md

 - [ ] The search functionality performs real time filtering: client side data
 - [x] List of users updates automatically after single user is updated
 - [x] Appear/Disappear of modal is animated via CSS
-- [ ] Map with user location updates async - when user changes "location" field
+- [x] Map with user location updates async - when user changes "location" field

+## Installation

+In the project directory, you can run:

+- `yarn install` this will install all required packages for development and/or deployment

 ## Development